 sudo systemctl restart mysqld

-When installing MySQL 8.0 on your Rocky Linux system, the default security settings are often considered weak by industry standards, raising concerns about the potential for intrusion or exploitation by malicious actors.
-To address this issue, running the MySQL Installation Security script during the installation process is recommended.
+When installing MySQL 8.0 on your Rocky Linux system, industry standards often consider the default security settings weak, raising concerns about the potential for intrusion or exploitation by malicious actors.
+Running the MySQL Installation Security script during the installation process is recommended to address this issue.

 To launch the MySQL Installation Security script (mysql_secure_installation), use the following command.